This post may contain affiliate links. Read my full disclosure policy.

 - To Serve: Ladle in bowls and top with a few slices of mushrooms and garlic chips and a drizzle of truffle oil.
 Serve with crusty bread.

 The best (tastiest) version of this soup is using butter and sherry cooking wine.
 The sherry elevates.
-It’s still really good with Marsala wine, red wine or even white wine, but tastes best with the sherry cooking wine, adding a complex sweetness that is heavenly.
+It’s still really good with Marsala wine, red wine or even dry white wine, but tastes best with the sherry cooking wine, adding a complex sweetness that is heavenly.

 Though the type of broth or stock is totally adaptable here – chicken broth to me has the best flavor.
 Or use vegan “chicken” broth.
 Beef broth adds a delcious depth as well.
 If going with straight veggie broth, sometimes I’ll add a teaspoon or two of miso to the hot broth for extra depth.

 Of course, you can make this vegan with olive oil (or vegan butter) and using a vegan sour cream or cashew cream.
-If going the cashew cream route, remember that sour cream has a bit of tangy sourness to it, so you may need to add a bit of acid- a few drops of lemon or vinegar to taste.
+If going the cashew cream route, remember that sour cream has a bit of tangy sourness to it, so you may need to add a bit of acid- a few drops of lemon juice or vinegar to taste.